Mezek/datalock/README.md

 # DataLock

-Tables of physical experimental data
+World physical experimental data for selected elementary particles.
+Data are supplemented with reference links.

 # Bugs and remarks